Day 1 UK - In flight

 Day 8 Isandlwana - Amakhosi

-Leaving the battlefields behind, our tour leads us on to yet more amazing experiences as we reach Amakhosi Private Game Reserve in northern KwaZulu-Natal, boasting a variety of ecosystems and subsequent wildlife.
+Leaving the battlefields behind, our tour leads us on to yet more amazing experiences.
+We’ll travel through Umfolozi Game Reserve looking out for wildlife, before we reach Amakhosi Private Game Reserve in northern KwaZulu-Natal, boasting a variety of ecosystems and subsequent wildlife.
 We check in at the Amakhosi Safari Lodge (4T) or similar, in time for high tea, and then enjoy our first game drive in search of the Big Five!

 Day 9 Amakhosi